IL2HorusTeam/il2fb-ds-airbridge/README.rst

 #.
 Access to HTTP API should be granted only to authorized clients.
 #.
 If HTTP API is exposed to the outer world if must be secured and run over
    HTTPS.
 #.
-Connection with NATS server must be secured or at least isolated.
+Connection with NATS server must be secured with TLS or at least isolated.
-#.
-Connection with NATS server over TLS is not stable with ``asyncio``
-   implementation currently.
-VPN can be used instead.

 FAQ